 Hannah And Her Answered Prayer - Bible Study

-83I Samuel 1
+I Samuel 1

 Hannah, Prayer and Obedience

 Hannah is one of my favorite characters in the Bible.
-She comes somewhere after David and Paul.
+She rates somewhere after David and Paul.
 Even though she is in only one of the chapters of the Bible, her life offers some important lessons.

 We find Hannah in I Samuel Chapter 1.
 Hannah was married to a man by the name of Elkanah.
 Elkanah had two wives, Hannah and Peninnah.
 Peninnah had children, but Hannah didn’t have any.